Franklin D. Roosevelt: Education and early career

-Marriage, family, and affairs
+Marriage, family, and extramarital affairs

-During his second year of college, he met and proposed to Boston heiress Alice Sohier, who turned him down.
-Franklin then began courting his child-acquaintance and fifth cousin once removed, Eleanor Roosevelt, a niece of Theodore Roosevelt.
-In 1903 Franklin proposed to Eleanor, and after resistance from his mother, they were married on March 17, 1905.
-Eleanor's father, Elliott, was deceased, and her uncle Theodore, then the president, gave away the bride.
-The young couple moved into Springwood, and Franklin and Sara Roosevelt also provided a townhouse for the couple in New York City, where Sara built a house alongside for herself.
-Eleanor never felt at home in the houses at Hyde Park or New York, but she loved the family's vacation home on Campobello Island, which Sara also gave the couple.
+During his second year of college, Roosevelt met and proposed to Boston heiress Alice Sohier, who turned him down.
+Franklin then began courting his childhood acquaintance and fifth cousin once removed, Eleanor Roosevelt, a niece of Theodore Roosevelt.
+In 1903, Franklin proposed to Eleanor.
+Despite resistance from his mother, Franklin and Eleanor Roosevelt were married on March 17, 1905.
+Eleanor's father, Elliott, was deceased; Theodore, who was then president, gave away the bride.
+The young couple moved into Springwood.
+Franklin's mother, Sara Roosevelt, also provided a townhouse for the newlyweds in New York City, and had a house built for herself alongside that townhouse.
+Eleanor never felt at home in the houses at Hyde Park or New York City; however, she loved the family's vacation home on Campobello Island, which was also a gift from Sara.

-Burns indicates young Roosevelt was self-assured and at ease in the upper class, while Eleanor was then shy and disliked social life, and initially stayed home to raise their children.
-As his father had, Franklin left the raising of the children to his wife, and Eleanor delegated it to caregivers.
-She later said she knew "absolutely nothing about handling or feeding a baby."
-Although Eleanor thought sex was "an ordeal to be endured", she and Franklin had six children.
+Burns indicates that young Franklin Roosevelt was self-assured and at ease in the upper class.
+On the other hand, Eleanor was shy and disliked social life.
+Initially, Eleanor stayed home to raise their children.
+As his father had done, Franklin left childcare to his wife, and Eleanor delegated the task to caregivers.
+She later said that she knew "absolutely nothing about handling or feeding a baby".
+They had six children.
 Anna, James, and Elliott were born in 1906, 1907, and 1910, respectively.
 The couple's second son, Franklin, died in infancy in 1909.
-Another son, also named Franklin, was born in 1914, and the youngest child, John, was born in 1916.
+Another son, also named Franklin, was born in 1914, and the youngest, John, was born in 1916.